Positivity and convexity in incomplete cooperative games: Introduction and motivation

-In the classical cooperative game theory, every group of players, called \emph{coalition}, knows the precise reward (or payoff) for the cooperation of its members.
-In partially defined cooperative games, this is generally no longer true, since only some of the coalitions know their values, while the others do not.
+In the theory of classical (transferable utility) cooperative games, we know the precise reward (or payoff) for the cooperation of every group of players, called \emph{coalition}.
+In incomplete cooperative games, this is generally no longer true, since only some of the coalition values are known.
 This models the uncertainty over data and its consistency.
-The theme was first introduced in literature by Wilson~\cite{willson1993value} in 1993.
-Wilson gave the basic notion of incomplete game and a generalised definition of the Shapley value for such games.
-After two decades, Inuiguchi and Masuya revived the research.
-In~\cite{masuya2016fundamental}, they focused mainly on the class of superadditive games (and also briefly mentioned particular cases of convex and positive games in which precisely the values of singleton coalitions and grand coalition are known.
-Subsequently, Masuya pursued this line of research in~\cite{masuya2016shapley} where he discussed a more general subclass of superadditive games than in the previous paper and concentrated efforts on the Shapley value.
-Finally, in~\cite{masuya2017axioms}, Masuya focused on superadditive games and its Shapley value in full generality, with special attention given to consistency axioms.
-Apart from that, Yu~\cite{Yu2019Owen} introduced a generalisation of incomplete games to the games with coalition structures and studied the proportional Owen value (which is a generalisation of the Shapley value for these games).
-Unfortunately, for the general public the paper of Yu is published only in Chinese.
+The model was first introduced in literature by Willson~\cite{Willson1993} in 1993.
+Willson gave the basic notion of incomplete game (called there \emph{partially defined games}) and he generalised the definition of the Shapley value for such games.
+Two decades later, Inuiguchi and Masuya revived the research.
+In~\cite{Masuya2016a}, they focused mainly on the class of superadditive games (and also briefly mentioned particular cases of convex and positive games in which precisely the values of singleton coalitions and grand coalition are known).
+Further, Masuya~\cite{masuya2021approximated} considered approximations of the Shapley value for incomplete games, and Yu~\cite{xiaohui2021extension} introduced a generalisation of incomplete games to games with coalition structures and studied the proportional Owen value (which is a generalisation of the Shapley value for these games).
+Apart from that, Bok and Černý cosidered the property of 1-convexity and related solution concepts (values) for incomplete games~\cite{BC1convex}.